bcgov/cas-registration/docs/compliance/supplementary_report_handlers.md

 ```
 Case: Previous earned credit record's issuance status is Declined, Issuance Requested or Changes Requested

-Result: Set the previous earned credit record's status to Declined & create a new earned credit record with the increased amount.
+Result: Set the previous earned credit record's status to Declined & create a new earned credit record with the larger amount of credits.
 ```

+### Increased Obligation Handler

+#### What can it handle

+This `can_handle()` function will return true if the excess_emission value resulting from the new emissions report is greater than the previous version's excess_emission value.

+#### What does it do

+This `handle()` function will create a new compliance obligation record & related eLicensing invoice from the delta of difference between the previous and new version's tCO2e amounts.